scottshotgg/express2/md/VARIABLES.md

 <br>

-There is one uncategorized type, which we will explain later:
+There is one non-type:
-1) `var`
+1) `var` - dynamic type used to provide dynamicism for some computational dynamic situations.

+There is also two pseudo-type that is ultimately resolved by the compiler.
+1) `let` - invokes a type inference in which the compiler is directed to solve for the "ground state" type, which is the most-primitive type that it can be.
+The only guarantee from the compiler is that the type will be non-dynamic; `var` and `object` are logically resolvable as the ground state for any type but the compiler will not make the decision for you as the run time penalty must be a concious decision.
+For composite types, a let statement will crimp the _inner types_; property types, field types, etc.

+2) `const` - a construct that may seem to compose itself as a type, but actually isn't is `val`.
+This is actually a keyword that invokes a type inference to specifically declare an _immutable_ variable.
+From here an assumption can be founded that you cannot modify any value _within_ a value and as such it will maintain static objects, structs, tuples, etc

 <br>

-A keyword that may seem to compose itself as a type, but actually isn't is `val`.
-This is actually a keyword that invokes a type inference to specifically create an _immutable_ variable.